vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 Brisbane has one helipad located on taxiway **F4**.
 Most rescue helicopters are based within the general aviation maintenance area and may operate from taxiway **H2**.

 #### Waypoints
-VFR and IFR helicopters are normally processed via two visual waypoints north and south of the field, when in VMC conditions.
-IFR helicopters in IMC conditions may conform to fixed wing ops and be processed via the BN (RADAR) SID from an appropriate runway, unless a visual departure is acceptable.
-These waypoints are used for **departures** and **arrivals**, depending on weather and traffic conditions.
+In VMC, all helicopters are normally processed via two visual waypoints (outlined below) positioned north and south of the field.
+Where VMC does not exist, IFR helicopters may conform to fixed wing ops and be processed via the **BN (RADAR) SID** from an appropriate runway, unless a visual departure is acceptable.

 | Direction of Flight  | Inbound/Outbound Tracking Point | Name        |